Nonye2K3/chia/SSD-Endurance.md

 `sudo smartctl -x /dev/sda | grep Logical`

+`sudo smartctl -a /dev/sda`

+looking for Media_Wearout_Indicator

+note this does also work for NVMe for basic SMART health info

+`sudo smartctl -a /dev/nvme0`

 ## Adding new models
 Please add your model string below if you want me to put it into my calculator and add to the list!